Last updated on August 27th, 2023

 A typical short can be seen here.
 Look early on for Mr. Burns of “The Simpsons” putting in a crowd appearance.

-Disney produced a World Cup-themed short about Mickey trying to watch a major soccer game.
-As the title indicates, the entire short’s done in Portuguese.
+In 2014, Disney produced a World Cup-themed short about Mickey trying to watch a big soccer game.
 The title, “O Futebol Classico,” is Portuguese for “The Classic Football.”
+As the title indicates, the entire short’s done in Portuguese, as it’s set in Brazil.

 Note the game’s announcer is Disney’s Brazilian character Jose Carioca, the parrot from the Donald Duck classics “Saludos Amigos” and “The Three Caballeros.”

-I’d never heard of this one until doing research for this post.
-From what I can find, “Supa Strikas” is a South African-produced animated series (based on a comic).
-The animated series focuses on the titular team’s efforts to beat various other teams and eventually win a championship trophy.
-The team consists of a group of players from around the world (most of them people of color).
+The animated series focuses on the titular team’s efforts to beat various other teams and eventually win a World Cup-like championship trophy.
+The team consists of a group of players from around the world, most of them people of color.

 Photo by Keith Johnston.
 (Pixabay)